 Any type of light bulb with an E27 socket can be used, but a reflector light bulb R63 is preferred.

 Designer: To be appraised.

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

-These Mid-Century chrome spotlights on rail were sold with 3 lamps.
+Other Versions: These mid-century chrome spotlights on rail were sold with 3 lamps.
 At least, if you already find them, they always have three lamps.
 They were also made with white wiring and Bakelite sockets.
 Often used as wall lamps or picture lights.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.

 In the 1980s Massive Lighting became the leading brand in Europe.
 In 2002, the brothers left the company to the investment fund CVC Capital Partners, for allegedly more than 250 million euros.

 Since 2008 the company is owned by Philips and the name of the shops is changed into Light Gallery.

 When the takeover by Philips was announced in November 2006 Massive commercialised more than 10.000 lighting products under brand names such as Massive, TRIO and Lirio.
 The group had about 5.000 employees worldwide and was active in 70 countries.

 Mass.
 Max.
 60 W. = Massimo is Italian, Maximum is used in all other European languages were Massive sold lamps during that period.
 60 Watt.
 The label on this spotlights is the first label on the left.